CARROT CAKE SOURDOUGH PANCAKES

 To serve: roughly chopped walnuts and maple syrup

-Prepare the ingredients: Measure out all the ingredients, then warm the milk, melt the butter, chop the walnuts, and peel and grate the carrots very finely with a box grater.
+3) Prepare all the ingredients: Warm 1 cup (240ml) milk, melt 50g butter, chop 60g walnuts, and wash, peel and grate 4 carrots (app.
+300g unpeeled weight) very finely with a box grater.

-Break the eggs into a large bowl and beat them with a balloon whisk or electric mixer until fluffy.
-Add the warmed milk and revived Sourdough Starter and mix gently.
+4) Mix the wet ingredients: Break 3 eggs into a large bowl and beat them with a balloon whisk or electric mixer until fluffy.
+Add the warmed milk and 1½ cups (360ml) revived Sourdough Starter and mix gently.

-Add the dry ingredients to the wet ingredients and mix well, but gently, so as not to stimulate the gluten in the flour.
+6) Mix the dry ingredients with the wet ingredients: Add the dry ingredients to the wet ingredients and mix well, but gently, so as not to stimulate gluten development in the flour.
 A few clumps in the dough are not a problem, they will cook out later.

-Heat a pan over medium-high heat.
-Make sure the pan is quite hot - test with a little drop of water - it should sizzle in the pan.
+8) Bake: Heat a pan over medium-high heat.
+Make sure the pan is quite hot - test with a little drop of water, it should sizzle in the pan.
 Lightly grease the pan with oil.
-To do so, make a ball out of a sheet of kitchen paper.
+To do so, make a ball out of kitchen paper.
 Wrap another sheet around the ball, twisting the paper to a little handle on top.
-Dip the ball into the bowl with oil, then use it to oil the pan, careful, not to burn your hand on the rim of the pan!
+Dip the ball into the bowl with oil, then use it to oil the pan.
 This works very well and leaves just a little amount of oil in the pan.

-Add ¼ cup of the pancake dough to the pan and shape a circle.
-Cook until light brown.
-Once little air bubbles form and start to burst on the surface, the top starts to look a little bumpy, and the outside looks cooked, app.
-2-3 minutes, turn the pancake over and cook on the other side until nicely browned and done.
+Add ¼ cup of the pancake dough to the pan.
+Cook until little air bubbles form and start to burst on the surface, the top starts to look a little bumpy, and the outside looks cooked, app.
+2-3 minutes.
+Turn the pancake over and cook on the other side until nicely browned and done.
 This will take less time, maybe 1-2 minutes, depending on the heat of the pan.
 In total the pancakes take app.
 3-5 minutes cooking time.

-Serve hot, with some chopped walnuts sprinkled on top, and a drizzle of maple syrup.
+9) Serve: Serve hot, with chopped walnuts and a drizzle of maple syrup.

-Optional (omit for vegetarian version): serve with caramelised bacon: fry a couple of slices of breakfast bacon until browned and crispy.
+Optional (non-vegetarian version): serve with caramelised bacon: fry a couple of slices of breakfast bacon until browned and crispy.
 Once fried, add a little maple syrup for caramelisation.
 Serve with the pancakes.

 CARROT CAKE SOURDOUGH PANCAKES